 Monday, July 7th - Stage 3 of the 2014 Tour de France is the last on English soil.
 It is a 155 kilometres long flat ride and ends in the capital in the same spot as the 2012 Olympics: The London Mall.
 (Click here to open slideshow with maps and more)

 Tour de France 2014 route stage 3: Cambridge > London

-The last time the Tour de France visited London was in 2007.
-It was the prologue.
-Fabian Cancellara won, Bradley Wiggins finished 4th.
+The last time the Tour de France visited London was for the 2007 prologue won by Fabian Cancellara.

 The stage begins at 13:15 CET and the finish is expected around 16:50.